JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

     - Should be read only for normal users and editable for admins

 ## Issues
-1. Number field is errored by default
+1. Optimize calls to isauthenticated, can be in a store or maybe in context
-2. Optimize calls to isauthenticated, can be in a store or maybe in context
+2. Issues with tabindex on modals

 ## Done
 1. Login